 10) Adrian Smith

 People often cite many heavy metal guitarists as pioneers.
-Adrian Smith is unfortunately a name that too often gets left out of that conversation.
+Adrian Smith is, unfortunately, a name that too often gets left out of that conversation.
 Iron Maiden is well known for its trio of lead guitar players, so perhaps he gets lost in that shuffle, especially since he is the least flashy of the bunch in terms of showmanship.
-However, what Adrian lacks in panache, he more than makes up for in skill, effort and spirit.
+However, what Adrian lacks in panache, he more than makes up for in skill, effort, and spirit.
 Anyone who has seen Iron Maiden live in the last three decades can tell you that he is the stand-out of the bunch.
 Adrian has a presence on stage, not a larger-than-life, but more an air of Rock ‘n’ Roll decency, rooted in a very real respect for his audience, his music, and his instrument.
-I would go as far as to say he is the unsaid eb and flow of this band.
+I would go as far as to say he is the unsaid ebb and flow of this band.

 9) Tommy Iommi

 This man’s presence on this list is almost as dark and stormy as his presence in the music industry itself, and that is a massive compliment.
 Tommy Iommi is more or less the man who invented the Heavy Metal “riff,” and his band Black Sabbath were, and are, the flagship band for what we know today as “Heavy Metal.”
 Tommy showed us that Rock music didn’t just have to be loud or aggressive but that it could have a vibe.
 He showed us that the riff really does make the song and that the music can be literally driven by more than technique alone.
 Tommy showed us that by filling a space with enough sonic presence, music could take on a whole new meaning.
 Tommy knew how to get his message across by saying as little as possible…message received.

 8) Joey Santiago